c-clin/fend-memory-game/README.md

 # Memory Game Project

-### This is the last front-end project for the Udacity Intro to Programming course.
+### What It Is

-## Getting Started
+This app focuses on utilizing DOM manipulation to recreate a simple memory game.

 ### Installing

-To get started, download the code and decompress the zip file.
+Download the code and decompress the zip file.
 Then open the the `index.html` file to start playing the game.

 ### Play the Game